arvigeus/AZ-204/Learning Path/Containers.md

 - The parameter accepts a space-delimited set of name/value pairs.
 - Each pair is delimited by an equals sign (`=`).

-In the example below a connection string to a queue storage account is declared in the `--secrets` parameter.
+In the example below, a connection string to a queue storage account is declared in the `--secrets` parameter.
 The value for queue-connection-string comes from an environment variable named `$CONNECTION_STRING`.

 ```sh
 az containerapp create \